Vladimir Pletser: Parabolic flights

-From 1985 till early 2016, Pletser is responsible of ESA aircraft parabolic flight campaigns for short duration microgravity experiments.
+From 1985 till early 2016, Pletser was responsible for ESA aircraft parabolic flight campaigns for short-duration microgravity experiments.

 ESA Research and Student campaigns

-He organized and led 65 ESA microgravity research campaigns for physical, life sciences and technology experiments with NASA’s KC-135/930 from 1985 to 1988, CNES’s Caravelle from 1989 to 1995, the Russian Gagarin Cosmonaut Training Center’s Ilyushin Il-76MDK in 1994, the Dutch NLR Cessna Citation II in 2001, the CNES-ESA’s Airbus A300 ZERO-G from 1997 to 2014, and the Airbus A310 ZERO-G since 2015.
-In 2011 and 2012, he organized and led with CNES and DLR the first two Joint European Partial-g Parabolic Flight campaign for research at Moon and Mars gravity levels with the Airbus A300 ZERO-G.
+He organized and led 65 ESA microgravity research campaigns for physical, life sciences, and technology experiments with NASA's KC-135/930 from 1985 to 1988, CNES’s Caravelle from 1989 to 1995, the Russian Gagarin Cosmonaut Training Center’s Ilyushin Il-76MDK in 1994, the Dutch NLR Cessna Citation II in 2001, the CNES-ESA’s Airbus A300 ZERO-G from 1997 to 2014, and the Airbus A310 ZERO-G since 2015.
+In 2011 and 2012, he organized and led with CNES and DLR the first two Joint European Partial-g Parabolic Flight campaigns for research at Moon and Mars gravity levels with the Airbus A300 ZERO-G.

 From 1994 to 2006, he took part in the organization and the flights of 8 ESA Student campaigns with CNES’s Caravelle in 1994, NASA’s KC-135/931 in 1995 and the Airbus A300 ZERO-G from 2000 to 2006.
 Since 2010, he participates in ESA's ‘Fly Your Thesis ’ programme, inviting European University students to submit experiment proposals related to their thesis research.
-The selected experiments take then part to research campaigns.
+The selected experiments take then part in research campaigns.

 Brussels and Belgium student campaigns

 In 2002, he initiated a new project in Belgium, to have secondary school students flying in weightlessness during ESA Student campaigns.
 Collaborating with the Region of Brussels-Capital and the Euro Space Society, he organized a contest for secondary schools in Brussels inviting students to propose experiments to be realized in microgravity.
 Five teams of Brussels secondary schools took part in the third ESA Student campaign in July 2003 aboard the Airbus A300 ZERO-G operating for the first time out of France and landing in Brussels.
-This pedagogical project encountered such a large success that it was repeated in 2006 with the Belgian Federal Science Policy Office and the Euro Space Society for secondary school students of whole Belgium.
+This pedagogical project encountered such a large success that it was repeated in 2006 with the Belgian Federal Science Policy Office and the Euro Space Society for secondary school students of the whole of Belgium.
 In July 2006, six teams of Belgian secondary schools participated in the ninth ESA Student campaign with the Airbus A300 landing again in Brussels.